Joseph Lister: 1858 Functions of the visceral nerves

 During the histological study of the bowel wall, Lister discovered a plexus of neurons the myenteric plexus, that confirmed the observations made by Georg Meissner in 1857.

 Lister concluded, "...it appears that the intestines possess an intrinsic ganglionic apparatus which is in all cases essential to the peristaltic movements, and, while capable of independent action, is liable to be stimulated or checked by other parts of the nervous system".

-Although Lister didn't believe in the inhibitory system, he did conclude that extrinsic nerves controlled the intestinal motor function indirectly through their effect on the plexus.
-It wasn't until 1964 that this was proven by Karl‐Axel Norberg.
+Although Lister did not believe in the inhibitory system, he did conclude that extrinsic nerves controlled the intestinal motor function indirectly through their effect on the plexus.
+It was not until 1964 that this was proven by Karl‐Axel Norberg.

 Notice of further researches on the coagulation of the blood

-Listers third paper on coagulation was a short article in the form of a communication consisting of five pages that was read before the Medico-Chirugical Society of Edinburgh on 16 November 1859.
+Lister's third paper on coagulation was a short article in the form of a communication consisting of five pages that were read before the Medico-Chirugical Society of Edinburgh on 16 November 1859.
 In the paper, Lister found that the coagulation of blood was not solely dependent on the presence of ammonia, but may also be influenced by other factors.
 In a demonstration before the society, Lister had a sample of horse's blood that had been shed twenty-nine hours earlier and added acetic acid to it.
 The blood remained fluid despite being acidified, but it eventually coagulated after being left to stand for 15 minutes.
 Lister demonstrated that the Ammonia theory was incorrect as the coagulation of the blood was not dependent on the presence of ammonia.
-He concluded that the coagulation of blood may be influenced by other factors in addition to or instead of ammonia, and that the Ammonia theory was fallacious.
+He concluded that other factors may influence blood coagulation in addition to or instead of ammonia, and that the Ammonia theory was fallacious.

 Glasgow appointment

-On 1 August 1859, Lister wrote to his father to inform him of the ill-health of James A. Lawrie, Regius Professor of Surgery at the University of Glasgow, believing he was close to death.
+On 1 August 1859, Lister wrote to his father to inform him of the ill-health of James Adair Lawrie, Regius Professor of Surgery at the University of Glasgow, believing he was close to death.
 The anatomist Allen Thomson had written to Syme to inform him of Lawrie's condition and that it was his opinion that Lister was the most suitable person for the position.
 Lister stated that Syme believed he should become a candidate for the position.
 He went on to discuss the merits of the post; a higher salary, being able to undertake more surgery and being able to create a bigger private practice.
 Lawrie died on 23 November 1859.
 In the following month, Lister received a private communication, although baseless, that confirmed he had received the appointment.
 However, it was clear the matter was not settled when a letter appeared in the Glasgow Herald on 18 January 1860 that discussed a rumour that the decision had been handed over to the Lord Advocate and officials in Edinburgh.
 The letter annoyed the members of the governing body of Glasgow University, the Senatus Academicus.
-The matter was referred to the Vice-Chancellor Thomas Barclay that tipped the decision in favour of Lister.
+The matter was referred to the Vice-Chancellor Thomas Barclay who tipped the decision in favour of Lister.
 On 28 January 1860, Lister's appointment was confirmed.